cubt85iz/automatos-server/README.md

 ## Installation

 1. Clone [osn-ignition](https://github.com/cubt85iz/osn-ignition.git) repository and follow the instructions there to install Fedora CoreOS.
-1. Execute the following command to rebase to the unsigned version of this image: `sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/cubt85iz/osn:latest`.
+1. Execute the following command to rebase to the osn base image: `sudo rpm-ostree rebase --reboot --bypass-driver ostree-unverified-registry:ghcr.io/ublue-os/fedora-coreos:stable-zfs`.
+1. Log in and import ZFS pools.
+1. Execute the following command to rebase to osn: `sudo rpm-ostree rebase --reboot ostree-unverified-registry:ghcr.io/cubt85iz/osn:latest`.
 NOTE: Replace `osn:latest` with the image name and tag you wish to target.
-1. Execute the following command to reboot to the new image: `sudo systemctl reboot`.